 For the controller board UART outputs are located on the BPC connector.

 Recommended scheme of connection to serial port pins for the controller board

-Two-axis and one-axis system has UART outputs.
+Among two box versions, only the two-axis system has UART outputs.
 Corresponding contacts for each axis output on the HDB-26 connector.